PgBiel/elembic/src/types/custom.typ

         and ("check" not in d or type(d.check) == function) )
     ),
-    message: "types.declare: 'casts' must be either 'none' or an array of dictionaries in the form (from: type, check (optional): casted value => bool, with: constructor => casted value => your type)."
+    message: "types.declare: 'casts' must be either 'none' or an array of dictionaries in the form (from: type, check (optional): casted value => bool, with: constructor => casted value => your type)." + casts-hint
   )
   assert(fold == none or fold == auto or type(fold) == function, message: "types.declare: 'fold' must be 'none' (no folding), 'auto' (fold each field individually) or a function 'default constructor => auto (same as (a, b) => a + b but more efficient) or function (outer, inner) => combined value'.")